jbonatakis/pginbox/docs/SEMANTIC_CHUNKING_V2.md

 The analysis points to a clear architecture:

 * **Messages:** mostly single cleaned-message embeddings with minimal chunking
-* **Attachments:** structurally parsed patch indexing with file-diff units and selective hunk fallback
+* **Attachments:** structurally parsed patch indexing with file-diff units, selective hunk fallback, and parser fallbacks for non-ideal diffs

 This strategy fits the actual shape of the corpus, minimizes wasted embeddings, preserves semantic fidelity, and should produce far better retrieval quality than a generic “chunk everything into windows” approach.